Cape Florida Light: 1855 renovation

-In an 1855 renovation, the tower was raised to 95 ft, to extend the reach of the light beyond the off-shore reefs.
+In an 1855 renovation, the tower was raised to 95 ft, to extend the reach of the light beyond the offshore reefs.
 That year the original lamp and lens system was replaced by a second-order Fresnel lens brought to Cape Florida by Lt.
 Col. George Meade of the United States Army Corps of Topographical Engineers.
 The heightened tower with its new, more powerful light, was re-lit in March 1856.

 Simeon Frow became the keeper in 1859.
 Confederate sympathizers destroyed the lighthouse lamp and lens in 1861 during the American Civil War.
 The light was repaired in 1866, and Temple Pent was re-appointed keeper.
 He was replaced in 1868 by John Frow, son of Simeon Frow.

 Decommissioned

 John Frow continued as keeper of the Cape Florida Light until 1878, when the light was taken out of service.
 Even with its height and more powerful lamp and lens, the Cape Florida Light was deemed to be insufficient for warning ships away from the offshore reefs.
 The US Coast Guard decided to build a screw-pile lighthouse on Fowey Rocks, 7 mi southeast of Cape Florida.
 When that was completed 1n 1878, the Cape Florida lighthouse was taken out of service.
 Keeper John Frow and his father Simeon became the first keepers at the new lighthouse at Fowey Rocks.